 - Prioritize.
 Go into a contract negotiation process with a keen understanding of your top priorities from the arrangement, as well as how other risks or rewards rank after your initial needs are met.

 - Ask questions.
 Get to know as much as you can about the other party’s interests and goals before starting a contract negotiation.
-By understanding that business’ motives and needs (or pain points), you can better align your negotiations with moves that support your company’s needs while still meeting the other party’s interests.
+By understanding that business’s motives and needs (or pain points), you can better align your negotiations with moves that support your company’s needs while still meeting the other party’s interests.

 - Bring your research.
 Support your claims with appropriate data or testimonials from similar clients.